Gtallant/talented-components/README.md

 ### License

-Talented Componentd is released under the MIT License.
+Talented Components is released under the MIT [License](./LICENSE).